Belarusian grammar

 The grammar of the Belarusian language is mostly synthetic and partly analytic, and norms of the modern language were adopted in 1959.
-Belarusian orthography is constructed on the phonetic principle ("you write down what you hear") and is mainly based on the Belarusian folk dialects of the Minsk-Vilnius region, such as they were at the beginning of the 20th century.
+Belarusian orthography is mainly based on the Belarusian folk dialects of the Minsk-Vilnius region, such as they were at the beginning of the 20th century.
 Initially, Belarusian grammar was formalised by notable Belarusian linguist Branislaw Tarashkyevich and first printed in Vil'nya (1918).
 Historically, there had existed several other alternative Belarusian grammars.

 See also: Belarusian alphabet, Belarusian phonology, History of the Belarusian language.

 Features

 Grammatical system

 The main means of representation of the grammatical meanings in the Belarusian language are: